xpring-eng/Xpring-JS/README.md

 ## Usage
 ### Wallets
-A wallet is a fundamental model object in XRP-JS which provides key management, address derivation, and signing functionality.
+A wallet is a fundamental model object in Xpring-JS which provides key management, address derivation, and signing functionality.
 Wallets can be derived from either a seed or a mnemonic and derivation path.

 #### Wallet Derivation
 Xpring-JS can derive a wallet from a seed or it can derive a hierarchical deterministic wallet (HDWallet) from a mnemonic and derivation path.